 Here are a few comments on operating MR3 with Celeborn.

-- Despite the use of pipelined shuffling for unordered edges,
+- Despite the use of pipelined shuffling (for both ordered and unordered edges),

 speculative execution works okay with Celeborn